Working with Video (Kaltura, Canvas, Zoom, and PowerPoint)

 NOTE: If you are using video editing tools that are not the Kaltura editor, it is very helpful to have the video file on your computer – not in OneDrive or Google Drive.
 While you can work with video files in those places, it will take longer for the video editing application to make edits and save your video than it will if the files are available locally.

-If you are using a computer running Windows 10, there is a basic video editor built in.
-It will be in the Photos app which you can get to by typing “video editor” in the Windows search box.
-If you are running Windows 11, the separate video editor called Clipchamp should already be on your computer.
-You can also access a web-based version of Clipchamp through IU’s Office365 subscription by logging in with your @iu.edu email address.
+If you are running Windows 11, you should have the Microsoft Clipchamp video editor already be on your computer.
+If you are using Windows 10, you can also access a web-based version of Clipchamp through IU’s Office365 subscription by logging in with your @iu.edu email address.
+Clipchamp allows you to:

 - trim and cut video